savithakandugula/savithakandugula.github.io/index.md

 Aspiring **Business & Data Analyst** with a strong background in **stakeholder management**, **process improvement**, and **Agile methodologies**.
 Leveraging my **6+ years of experience in Talent Acquisition**, I am transitioning into Business/Data Analysis by working on diverse **industry projects**.
-This portfolio showcases my **Business Analysis projects, Data Analysis Dashboards using PowerBI, case studies, and process improvements**.
+This portfolio showcases my **Business Analysis projects, Data Analysis Dashboards using PowerBI, Excel, case studies, and process improvements**.

 ## Certifications & Badges